-Introduces the basic concepts of AM, and discusses the history and development of AM, as well as the future.
-In addition, the basic process of AM is outlined and the technologies and classifications of AM are explored.
+Introduces the basic concepts of AM, and discusses the history, development, and future of AM.
+In addition, the basic process of AM is outlined and the technologies and classifications are explored.

 Additive Manufacturing Safety

-Describes how users can protect themselves against common mechanical, electrical, thermal, and airborne hazards associated with AM processes.
+Describes how users can protect themselves against common hazards associated with AM processes.
 This class also provides an overview of personal protective equipment (PPE), lockout/tagout procedures, Hazard Communication Standards (HCS), and Safety Data Sheets (SDS).

 The Basic Additive Manufacturing Process

-Provides an overview of the build process used in additive manufacturing.
+Provides an overview of the build process used in AM.
 Upon completing "The Basic AM Process," users should know the eight basic steps involved in creating an AM product.